Legalcomplex/Legalpioneer/README.md

 1. Fork the repository.
 2. Make your changes locally.
-3. Ensure that any new data adheres to the ODbl license and the existing data structure.
+3. Ensure that any new data adheres to the ODbl license.
 4. Submit a pull request with a clear description of your changes.

 ## Data Updates